urbit/docs/arvo/ames/cryptography.md

 ## Diffie-Hellman key exchange {#key-exchange}

-For each foreign ship a given ship has met, `$ames-state` contains a `$peer-state`, inside which the `$symmetric-key` (an atom which nests under `@uw`) is utilized for encrypting all Ames packets shared between the two ships.
+For each foreign ship a given ship has communicated with, `$ames-state` contains a `$peer-state`, inside which the `$symmetric-key` (an atom which nests under `@uw`) is utilized for encrypting all Ames packets shared between the two ships.
 The `symmetric-key` is derived using [`+shar:ed:crypto`](@/docs/arvo/reference/cryptography.md#shar) found in `sys/zuse.hoon`,